mdvanes/mdworld-jackson/content/posts/2019-05-02-apollo-client-in-practice.md

 # Fixing application state with Apollo Local State

 When restructuring the application, Apollo Client was updated to 2.5.
 This version has a built-in [local state manager](https://www.apollographql.com/docs/react/essentials/local-state)
-(formerly *apollo-link-state*). and it supports REST calls with the [apollo-link-rest](https://www.apollographql.com/docs/link/links/rest) plugin.
+(formerly *apollo-link-state*) and it supports REST calls with the [apollo-link-rest](https://www.apollographql.com/docs/link/links/rest) plugin.
 The [apollo-boost](https://github.com/apollographql/apollo-client/tree/master/packages/apollo-boost) package contains the client and several useful plugins.
 Adopting these means that both Redux and Axios can be removed and Apollo will be used as a single source of truth.
 If there is a single store for the data, there is no need for synchronization and